H2muller/cropwizard_eval/README.md

 ## Features

-- LLM-as-a-judge evaluation capabilities with a single model
+- LLM-as-a-judge evaluation capabilities with single or multiple models
 - Comprehensive error logging
 - Configurable evaluation parameters
 - Integration with LangChain for result logging

-### Upcoming Features
-- Support for multiple LLM providers (currently configured for OpenAI)
+- Support for multiple LLM providers (OpenAI and Ollama)
-- Multi-judge evaluation capabilities for benchmarking
+- Multi-judge evaluation for benchmarking and comparison

 ## Prerequisites